 Since marriage is so important and is a worship service of the church, one of our pastors will be in charge of every wedding ceremony at our church facilities.
 All worship ceremonies at NFUMC happen only under the authority of one of our pastors.
 Therefore, a wedding can only be scheduled after both the bride and groom have met with the pastor officiating at your ceremony.
 Specific dates on the church calendar can be confirmed for availability by the office staff in advance and held open for your use.
 However, the actual scheduling will occur only after your visit with the officiating pastor.
-Non-member weddings may be scheduled no earlier than nine months prior to the actual wedding date.

 If you wish, you may invite other clergy members to assist in your ceremony, but please do so only after you have discussed this possibility with the NFUMC pastor who is officiating at your wedding.
 Also remember that your NFUMC pastor will be the pastor in charge of the service.
 You are required to meet with the pastor for three to seven sessions to assist you in planning and preparing you for the wedding ceremony.